Justin-Credible/Ionic-TypeScript-Starter/docs/gulp-tasks.md

 The emulate-android task is a shortcut for `cordova emulate android`,  a useful shortcut to use from VS Code's task runner.

-## gulp remote-emulate-ios
+## gulp emulate-ios-remote

-The remote-emulate-ios task allows Windows or Linux developers to run the iOS simulator on a remote Mac OS X computer.
+The emulate-ios-remote task allows Windows or Linux developers to run the iOS simulator on a remote Mac OS X computer.

 See [Development Tips: Running iOS Simulator from Windows](development-tips.md#running-ios-simulator-from-windows) for more details.